lyuben-ivanov/econres/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of econres is to …
+The goal of `econres` is to facilitate *my* economics research by helping me to load `R` packages *I* commonly use, create descriptive plots and table presentations of time series (based on *my* aesthetic taste), and automate other tasks common for *my* economic research.

+If someone else finds `econres` useful for *their* research they are free to use it (or parts of it) as they please.

 ## Installation

-You can install the development version of econres from [GitHub](https://github.com/) with:
+You can install the development version of `econres` from [GitHub](https://github.com/) with:

 ``` r